Quick Answer: To decide which type of 4WD tyre will best suit you, consider how much time you spend on and off-road:

 As its name suggests, Mud tyres offer the highest level of traction to take on those extreme off-road surfaces.
 The power of these tyres comes from their tough tread lugs and huge sizes.
 Often called “Mud tyres or M/T tyres”, these tyres can work their way through soft, muddy and slippery or rocky surfaces that may otherwise be difficult to grip.

 These wheels are ideal for extreme off-roaders but are also often chosen by drivers who prefer the loud and aggressive look of the wheels.
-Choosing these tyres than can not only be a matter of functionality but also of preference and style.
+Choosing these SUV or light truck tyres than can not only be a matter of functionality but also of preference and style.
 Take note, however, that these tyres are much pricier than the other two tyre types, so choosing them simply for aesthetic purposes may cost you a pretty penny just for the look.

 Why do drivers choose mud tyres?